 3. Sensor Size

-The size of the sensor is also critical when it comes to the Depth of field.
-Smaller the camera sensor size closer will be the Hyperfocal distance and hence more Depth of field.
+The smaller the camera sensor size closer will be the Hyperfocal distance and hence more Depth of field.

-But, if we use the same camera lens at same focal length on Canon 7D Mark ii and Canon 1Dx Mark ii, then Canon 1Dx Mark ii will have closer HF distance.
-So, crop factor matters.
+But, if we use the same camera lens at the same focal length on Canon 7D Mark ii and Canon 1Dx Mark ii, then Canon 1Dx Mark ii will have a closer HF distance.
+Thus, sensor size matters.

 4. Circle of Confusion

-When you are doing Landscape photography you want to get all the areas to be sharp, which demands a larger depth of field.
+When you do Landscape photography you want to get all the areas to be sharp, which demands a larger depth of field.

-Now, you would be thinking that you can go for the smallest possible Aperture in your camera lens.
+Now, you will be thinking that you can go for the smallest possible Aperture.
 But, this comes with two big problems.

 Firstly, the diffraction phenomenon starts to kick in when you go to narrow Aperture values.
-So, you will end up losing the sharpness of your image.
+Thus, you will end up losing the sharpness of your image.

-So, better to go with the Hyperfocal Distance to get an acceptably sharp image.
+So, better to go with the HF Distance to get an acceptably sharp image.

-Knowing the Hyperfocal distance will help you to achieve more depth of field in your photo.
+Knowing the Hyperfocal distance will help you get more depth of field in your photo.
 It applies to all types of photography where you are looking for more Depth of field in your image.